-Whilst technically designated as Green Belt, the land performs poorly against the purposes of the Green Belt, being adjacent to South Mimms Services and the M25, and benefits from being set in a valley, meaning development can come forward in a sensitive way.
-DC01UK provides a great opportunity to provide a significant investment into South Mimms, Potters Bar, and the wider area, by developing a data centre that is uniquely positioned to deliver online services and fulfil the needs of the emerging technology sector.
+Whilst technically designated as Green Belt, the land performs poorly against the purposes of the Green Belt, being adjacent to South Mimms Services and the M25.
+It also benefits from being set in a valley, meaning development can come forward in a sensitive way.
+The site can therefore be characterised as ‘Grey Belt’.

-At a size of 85 acres, the site is well-situated for the landscape-led development of a data centre as it sits in close proximity to several Availability Zones, meaning that it is close to existing fibre optic and power cables, as well as other data centres.
-The proposal site is also well-screened by existing landscaping, and there are very few residential properties in proximity to the site.
+At a size of 85 acres, the site is well-situated for the landscape-led development of a data centre, as it sits in close proximity to several Availability Zones, meaning that it is close to existing fibre optic and power cables, as well as other data centres.
+The proposal site is also well screened by existing landscaping, and there are very few residential properties in proximity to the site.

 Investment